 - When a breastfeeding woman drinks alcohol heavily, it can cause a lack of energy and other health problems for her baby.
 It can also get in the way of a mom's ability to feed the baby when the baby is hungry or to care for the child in other ways.
 There isn't a lot of research about exactly how much alcohol can harm a baby.
 Having no alcohol is the safest choice for your baby.
 If you choose to have a drink now and then, have only one drink, and limit the number of occasions that you have a drink.
 Avoid breastfeeding or pumping milk right after you have had a drink.
 Your body needs time to clear some of the alcohol from your system.
 You may want to pump or express milk before you drink any alcohol.
 Then you can use that milk to feed your baby after you have had a drink.

 - Illegal drugs can be passed to a baby in some amount through the breast milk.
-Drug use can cause poor milk let-down in the mother and a lack of energy, intoxication, hyperactivity, addiction, or other health problems in the infant.
+Drug use can cause poor milk let-down in the mother.
+And drug use can cause harm to the baby, such as a lack of energy, intoxication, hyperactivity, or other health problems.
 Drugs can also get in the way of a mom's ability to care for her child.

 Other Works Consulted

 - Briggs GG, et al. (2011).
 Ethanol.
 Drugs in Pregnancy and Lactation, 9th ed., pp. 526–532.
 Philadelphia: Lippincott Williams and Wilkins.

 Author: Healthwise Staff

 Medical Review: Sarah Marshall MD - Family Medicine